distributeaid/needs-assessment-v2/README.md

 # Needs Assessment Project

-This project is a Next.js application with a Prisma/Postgres backend designed to facilitate the management and completion of needs assessment surveys.
+This project is a Next.js application with a Prisma/Postgres backend designed to facilitate the management and completion of needs assessment Assessments.

 ## 🚀 Getting started with Gitpod